deepa-thomas/deepa-thomas/README.md

 - 🌱 I am currently learning and updating the skills in software development
 - 👯 I am passionate about learning technologies
-- :computer: I worked as a .Net Developer
+- :computer: I have 3 years of professional experience as a .Net developer

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/deepa-thomas-8b1aa670/)